tluv2006/vibe/README.md

 # 3D Printer File Manager

-This script automatically manages files from Neptune 4 Pro 3D printers by transferring them to a Raspberry Pi and then to an S3 bucket for archival.
+This script automatically manages files from my Neptune 4 Pro 3D printers by transferring them to a Raspberry Pi and then to an AWS S3 bucket for archival.

 ## Features